Princeton High School (New Jersey): PHS Choir

 PHS Choir is an elective as a regularly scheduled course for which credits and grades are earned.

 Founded in 1944, the Choir is nationally and internationally known as one of the top high school choirs in the world.
 It is comprised of 60 to 80 students in grades 10 through 12 every year, with auditions conducted at the end of each academic year for entry in the following year.
 The Choir tours internationally (and occasionally nationally) once every two years.
 Past tours of special significance include the 1977/78 invitation from the American composer Gian Carlo Menotti to participate in Spoleto, a world-renowned summer festival where they premiered Menotti's opera, "The Egg" and an invitation to perform at the 850th anniversary of the city of Moscow.
 More recent destinations include Austria, Canada, China, the Czech Republic, France, Hungary, Italy, Sweden, the United Kingdom, Latvia, Estonia, and soon to be Southern Spain.
 In February–March 2001, the choir toured Saint Petersburg, Russia, Novgorod, Russia, and Berlin, Germany, culminating in a performance of Bach's Saint Matthew Passion in the world-famous Schauspielhaus in Berlin, accompanied by a top-ranked violinist from Germany.
 A national tour with the entire Choir to Washington D.C. in the spring of 2009 included a performance at the Washington National Cathedral.
 The Choir toured Barcelona, Spain, in February 2011, appearing on national Spanish television as well as gaining special permission to perform in the Cathedral of Montserrat.
 Since December 1944, the Choir has performed its annual winter concert in the Princeton University Chapel, often filled to capacity with over 1,200 attendees, including numerous Choir alumni.
-The Chamber Choir, composed of members of the main choir, has performed at the White House on numerous occasions.
+The Chamber Choir, which includes members of the main choir, has performed at the White House on numerous occasions.

 The Choir has been under five directors: Harvey Woodruff from 1944 to 1948, Thomas Hilbish from 1948 to 1965, William Trego from 1965 to 1993, Charles "Sunny" Sundquist from 1993 to 2008, Vincent Metallo from 2008 to present.